timosalm/tap-spring-developer-workshop/workshop/content/exercises/product-service.md

 ```

 - Press **Next Step**
+- Press **Skip** at the *Set up Repository* step
 - Press **Generate Project**.
 When you click on **Generate Project** there will be a popup window that opens at the top of the Editor with the path `/home/eduk8s/`, click **OK** to accept the defaults.

 ![](../images/accelerator-path-ok.png)

 - The accelerator has now generated the code.
 You will see a pop-up in the bottom right-hand corner of the IDE asking if you want to open the project in a new tab.
-Click **No** to open the new project in the current window.
+Click **YES** to open the new project in a new browser tab, and **close the tab** and continue to work on the IDE integrated into the workshop UI.

 ![](../images/accelerator-new-window.png)